 7. Keep Up with Patching.
 Ensure your operating systems, application software, and firmware are being updated (patched) when updates become available.
 Updates are often issued by the manufacturer to fix a vulnerability found in the software.
 Not having a plan for regularly performing updates can leave your systems vulnerable to attacks that hackers intentionally seek out to exploit.
 For more information on the importance of software updating/patching, read the article, “Why Systems Patching Matters.”

 8. Regularly Backup Your Data.
 Do not underestimate the importance of routinely backing up your data.
 Having a sound backup strategy that includes scheduled backup routines and verification testing are a must have.
-Cyberattacks don’t warn their victims that they’re about to happen, they just happen.
+Cyberattacks and other disasters don’t warn their victims that they’re about to happen, they just happen.
 And when one does, it can shut your operations down and take all your data with it.
 If the data you need to run your business becomes inaccessible or corrupt, through a ransomware attack, for example, being able to restore it from a very recent, working backup will be critical.

 9. Monitor and Audit IT Activity.
 Make sure you’re monitoring and auditing the activity on your IT systems—not just for availability and performance, but for things like logins after hours, unusual types or quantities of data transfers, creation of new administrator credentials, and the like.
 If inappropriate and unauthorized activity is occurring, catching it quickly can help protect your data and organization.
 For more information about why monitoring your IT operations for security events is important, read the article, “Anatomy of a Cyber Attack.”